Hamilton Cycles in Random Graphs: a bibliography: A related topic: long paths and cycles

-Erd\H{o}s conjectured that if $c>1$ then w.h.p. $G_{n,c/n}$ contains a path of length $f(c)n$ where $f(c)>0$.
-This was proved by Ajtai, Koml\'os and Szemer\'edi \cite{AKS1} and in a slightly weaker form by de la Vega \cite{Vega} who proved that if $c>4\log 2$ then $f(c)=1-O(c^{-1})$.
-See also Suen \cite{Suen}. \begin{Problem} Determine the precise form of $f(c)$ for $c$ close to one. \end{Problem} Bollob\'as \cite{Bopath1} realised that for large $c$ one could find a large cycle w.h.p. by concentrating on a large subgraph with large minimum degree.
+Bollob\'as \cite{Bopath1} realised that for large $c$ one could find a large cycle w.h.p. by concentrating on a large subgraph with large minimum degree.
 In this way he showed that $f(c)\geq 1-e^{-24}c/2$.
 This was then improved by Bollob\'as, Fenner and Frieze \cite{BFF2} to $f(c)\geq 1-c^6e^{-c}$ and then by Frieze \cite{Fpath} to $f(c)\geq 1-(1+\e_c)(1+c)e^{-c}$ where $\e_c\to0$ as $c\to\infty$.
 This last result is optimal up to the value of $\e_c$, as there are w.h.p. $\approx (1+c)e^{-c}n$ vertices of degree 0 or 1.
 The paper \cite{Fpath} actually shows that for large $c$ there is w.h.p. a subgraph with property $\cA_k$ that contains most of the vertices of degree $k$ or more.
 Anastos and Frieze \cite{AFlongcycle} proved that the length of the longest cycle is w.h.p. $\approx f(c)n$ for some rather complicated definition of $f$.
-In particular $f(c)=1-(c+1)e^{-c}-c^2e^{-2c}+O(c^6e^{-3c})$.
+In particular $f(c)=1-(c+1)e^{-c}-c^2e^{-2c}+O(c^3e^{-3c})$.
 They also showed that if $L_{c,n}$ is the length of the longest cycle in $G_{n,c/n}$, then $\E(L_{c,n}/n)$ tends to a limit.
 Using McDiarmid's coupling \cite{McD0} we see that a sparse random digraph has a path of length $\approx f(c)n$ w.h.p. \begin{Problem} Explicitly determine $f(c)$ in the form $1-\sum_{k=1}^{\infty}p_k(c)e^{-c}$ where $p_k(c)$ is a polynomial in $c$. \end{Problem} Krivelevich, Lubetzky and Sudakov \cite{KLSB} proved that w.h.p. the random digraph $D_{n,c/n},c>1$ contains a cycle of length $n(1-(2+\e_c)e^{-c}$ vertices, where $\e_c\to0$ as $c\to\infty$.
 This is optimal up to the value of $\e_c$.
 Anastos and Frieze \cite{AFlongdircycle} extended the result of \cite{AFlongcycle} to digraphs.
-They show that $D_{n,c/n},c>1$ contains a cycle of length $n\vec{f}$ where $\vec{f}(c)=1-2e^{-c}-(c^2+2c)e^{-2c}-O(c^3e^{-3c})$. \begin{Problem} Determine the precise form of $\vec{f}(c)$ for $c$ close to one. \end{Problem} \begin{Problem} Explicitly determine $\vec{f}(c)$ in the form $1-\sum_{k=1}^{\infty}\vec{p}_k(c)e^{-c}$ where $\vec{p}_k(c)$ is a polynomial in $c$. \end{Problem} \begin{Problem} Show that for large $c$, w.h.p. $D_{n,c/n}$ contains a subgraph containing most of the vertices with in- and out-degree $k$ and $k$ edge-disjoint Hamilton cycles. \end{Problem} Krivelevich, Kronenburg and Mond \cite{KKM} discuss the following Tur\'an question: given a random (or psedo-random) graph $G$ with $m$ edges and $t\in[n]$, what is the small value of $\a\in [0,1]$ such that every subgraph of $G$ with at least $\a m$ edges contains a cycle of length $t$?
+They show that $D_{n,c/n},c>1$ contains a cycle of length $n\vec{f}$ where $\vec{f}(c)=1-2e^{-c}-(c^2+2c-1)e^{-2c}-O(c^3e^{-3c})$. \begin{Problem} Determine the precise form of $\vec{f}(c)$ for $c$ close to one. \end{Problem} \begin{Problem} Explicitly determine $\vec{f}(c)$ in the form $1-\sum_{k=1}^{\infty}\vec{p}_k(c)e^{-c}$ where $\vec{p}_k(c)$ is a polynomial in $c$. \end{Problem} \begin{Problem} Show that for large $c$, w.h.p. $D_{n,c/n}$ contains a subgraph containing most of the vertices with in- and out-degree $k$ and $k$ edge-disjoint Hamilton cycles. \end{Problem} Krivelevich, Kronenburg and Mond \cite{KKM} discuss the following Tur\'an question: given a random (or psedo-random) graph $G$ with $m$ edges and $t\in[n]$, what is the small value of $\a\in [0,1]$ such that every subgraph of $G$ with at least $\a m$ edges contains a cycle of length $t$?

 Krivelevich, Lee and Sudakov \cite{KLS4} proved that if the graph $G$ has minimum degree $k$ and $kp\gg1$ then $G_p$ contains a cycle of length $(1-o(1))k$ with probability $1-o(1)$, (here $o(1)\to0$ as $k\to\infty$.)
 Furthermore, if $kp\geq (1+o(1))\log k$ then $G_p$ contains a cycle of length $k$ with probability $1-o(1)$.
 Riordan \cite{Riopath} gave a shorter proof of the first result of \cite{KLS4}.